 Every construction site has minimum environmental requirements, and some projects will have even more stringent regulations.
 Whether you’re working with local landowners or navigating the restrictions around protected lands, a temporary road should have the minimum possible impact.
 Access mats not only reduce the potential for soil compaction that leads to stormwater runoff, but they can also help prevent the spread of invasive species.

-Have a good understanding of how your temporary haul road will be used.
+Have a good understanding of how your temporary road will be used.
 How heavy is the equipment?
 What type of wheels or tracks does it have?
 How often will trucks be using the road?
 Having all of this information available will allow you to determine what types of temporary road mats are appropriate for your project.

 Budget and Cost

 Every project manager keeps the budget top of mind.
-Temporary haul road construction will always have costs associated with it, but the investment can actually help you save on the overall project budget.
+Temporary road construction will always have costs associated with it, but the investment can actually help you save on the overall project budget.
 When evaluating your options, consider the cost of not using mats.
 Estimate the costs related to weather delays if the route becomes inaccessible or if environmental cleanup and replanting are required.

 Use Temporary Road Mats